lanyushi/microservices-demo/Workshop.md

 # Step 5.
 View Errors in Errors Inbox

--   To enable Logs in Context
+-   To view Errors in Errors Inbox

 ```bash
 # deploy this version of the front end: https://github.com/nvhoanganh/front-end/tree/step-4-View-Errors-in-Error-Inbox